 The search continued the following day, with members of our team's mounted unit responding.

-Last week, I reported about the search in Grand Canyon for the overdue backpacker, who'd begun his hike on the North Rim.
-I'm happy to say that the missing man, William (Billy) Driscoll, was found on June 17th, tired and unable to each much but otherwise in good condition and good spirits.
-You can read about what happened in the Grand Canyon News: Overdue Hiker Found on North Rim of Grand Canyon National Park.
+Last week, I reported about the search in Grand Canyon for the overdue backpacker who'd begun his hike on the North Rim.
+I'm happy to say that the missing man was found on June 17th, tired and unable to each much but otherwise in good condition and good spirits.

 There was also a call-out to search for an overdue hiker in the Blue Ridge area, but SAR was turned around at Lake Mary when the subject turned up.

-And last night at 7:45pm, as I was at a dinner party, there was another call-out for a litter carry near the saddle on the Humphrey's Trail, for another patient with a fractured ankle.
+And last night at 7:45, while I was at a dinner party, there was another call-out for a litter carry near the saddle on the Humphreys Trail, for another patient with a fractured ankle.